syrian2012/docker_bash_tools/README.md

 # docker_bash_tools
-add more tools to your bash make docker easier and faster
+add more tools to your bash make docker easier and faster.
+In version 2, you can now select from multiple containers that share the same characters in their names.

 # how it works
 simply edit your .bashrc file inside your home directory and copy content of code to add in .bashrc file inside it or simply run the follwing it will do the job for you:<br>